 Resizing the partition

-, which takes a device name as a parameter.
-The device name of the root partition can be quickly found out via df
+Resizing the partition can be done via fdisk, which takes a device name as a parameter.
+The device name of the root partition can be quickly found out via df:

 [root@rpi3 ~]# df -h Filesystem Size Used Avail Use% Mounted on devtmpfs 446M 0 446M 0% /dev tmpfs 459M 0 459M 0% /dev/shm tmpfs 459M 23M 436M 6% /run tmpfs 459M 0 459M 0% /sys/fs/cgroup /dev/mmcblk0p4 4.0G 1.8G 1.4G 56% / /dev/mmcblk0p2 477M 55M 393M 13% /boot tmpfs 128M 0 128M 0% /tmp /dev/mmcblk0p1 256M 18M 239M 7% /boot/efi tmpfs 92M 0 92M 0% /run/user/0

-partition 1 – 4.
-Attach to the disk via fdisk /dev/mmcblk0
+The partitions available on the system are /dev/mmcblk0 partition 1 – 4.
+Attach to the disk via fdisk /dev/mmcblk0:

 [root@rpi3 ~]# fdisk /dev/mmcblk0 Welcome to fdisk (util-linux 2.23.2).
 Changes will remain in memory only, until you decide to write them.
 Be careful before using the write command.
 Command (m for help):

-retrieves all existing partitions as well as the device size itself:
+p retrieves all existing partitions as well as the device size itself:

-has only a capacity of 4GB and the rest of the partitions have also only a couple of hundred MBs, meaning most of the disk space is unused.
+The output at the very top shows that the device has 32GB available. df earlier showed that / has only a capacity of 4GB and the rest of the partitions have also only a couple of hundred MBs, meaning most of the disk space is unused.

 The procedure is the following: